-You’re playing four rounds in a day, and every hero needs a plan before they set off.
+Every hero needs a plan before they set off!
 We’ve got you covered with some helpful tips below.

 We recommend teeing off as close to 5.30am or first light as possible.
 This will ensure you finish your challenge before dark.
+It should take no longer than 14 hours to complete 72 holes.
+If you have opted in for 36 or 54 holes, it will take you less time.
 Each round should take no more than 3.5 hours and will be quickened by playing in pairs.
-The 72 holes should take no longer than 14 hours to complete.

 Remember to incorporate regular breaks in shaded areas to stay hydrated and energised.

 Quick tip: Get an early night.
 You’ll need it!